ibm-cloud-docs/vpc/backup_service_vpc_about.md

 You must set a retention period for your backups.
 It can be based on the number of days that you want to keep the backups.
 Or it can be based on the total number of backups that you want to retain before the oldest ones are deleted.
 Or you can set it up by specifying both the time limit and the maximum number of backups that you want to keep.
 Planning for the retention and deletion of your backups can keep the costs down.

 When the backup is triggered at the scheduled interval, a backup copy is created of your volume by the [Snapshot for VPC](/docs/vpc?topic=vpc-snapshots-vpc-about) service.
 When the first backup snapshot is taken, the entire contents of the volume are copied and retained in {{site.data.keyword.cos_full}}.
 Subsequent backups of the same volume capture the changes that occurred since the previous backup.
-You can take up to 750 backups of a volume
+You can take up to 750 backups of a volume.

 Block storage backups, like block storage snapshots, have a lifecycle that is independent from the source {{site.data.keyword.block_storage_is_short}} volume.